 He is, however, portrayed as a controversial figure, someone opposed by many of the region’s factional groups.
 But Smith is shown to be ahead of the curve, urging his opponents to move on and change their ways of life for a modern age.
-His courting of the major architectural superstars of the era, and attempts to attract Le Corbusier and Pablo Picasso to the banks of the Tyne, suggests that he wants the best of the best for his city.
+The courting of the major architectural and artistic superstars of the moment (attempts to bring Le Corbusier and Pablo Picasso to the Tyne) suggests that he wants the best for the North East.
 He will not be satisfied by second-rate planners, developers and artists.

-While some of his achievements are dated – few would describe the 1960s style housing developments at Peterlee New Town today as “natural as a herd of cows or a flock of sheep” – his visionary rhetoric regarding the establishment of a science campus in Peterlee is, however, compelling: “all the miner’s sons will grow up to be scientists and computer men”.
+While some of his achievements are dated – few would describe the 1960s housing developments at Peterlee New Town today as “natural as a herd of cows or a flock of sheep” – his visionary rhetoric regarding the establishment of a science campus in Peterlee is compelling: “all the miner’s sons will grow up to be scientists and computer men,” he says.

-Unmarred by his subsequent conviction, T. Dan Smith is here an uncompromising visionary, an articulate and foresighted figure, described by the film as the “economic overlord of the North of England”.
+Unmarred by his subsequent conviction, T. Dan Smith is here an uncompromising visionary, an articulate and foresighted figure described by this film as the “economic overlord of the North of England”.

 T. Dan Smith: A Funny Thing Happened on the Way to Utopia (Amber Collective, 1987)

 Amber’s experimental documentary wrestles with two questions: was Smith guilty of his crimes or was he a “political visionary sacrificed by the establishment to protect bigger fish who escaped the scandal untouched”?
 The film uses arguments between two filmmakers – Murray Martin and Steve Trafford – to illustrate the different views one can have on Smith’s legacy.
-The impossibility of conventional documentary to arrive at “truth” is here emphasised by a postmodern approach to the material.
+The impossibility of conventional documentary to arrive at “truth” is emphasised by a postmodern approach.

 Smith stars as himself in the film, watching and responding to a collage of interviews and short films in Amber’s editing suite.
 The two filmmakers join in this game of deconstruction and contextualisation by examining and interpreting his positions as they unfold.
-Meanwhile, dramatic sequences are juxtaposed with the interview sections, shot with a B-movie film-noir aesthetic.
-The seedy underworld of Tyneside politics and the Poulson affair are emphasised by such scenes.
+Meanwhile, dramatic sequences, shot with a B-movie film-noir aesthetic, are juxtaposed with these interview sections.
+The seedy underworld of Tyneside politics and the Poulson affair is emphasised by such scenes.

-The film repeatedly invites us to question the veracity of arguments presented by Smith, the onscreen filmmakers and the local press.
+The film repeatedly questions the arguments presented by Smith, the onscreen filmmakers and the local press.
 It offers three major lines of interpretation which collide with one another: the often wooden dramatic reenactments of sleazy behaviour, persuasive criticisms of his legacy – especially those regarding high-rise housing – and the analysis of history offered by Smith himself.

 Our Friends in the North (Peter Flannery, 1996)

-The series does not move to suggest that Donahue was a scapegoat for a larger web of corruption, instead the Donahue of the series responds to the narrative of T. Dan Smith’s legacy outlined at the beginning of this article.
+The series does not move to suggest that Donahue was a scapegoat for a larger web of corruption.
+Our Friends in the North, instead, reflects the narrative outlined at the beginning of this article.
 Donahue uprooted the traditional working class communities of Tyneside and forced them to subsist in cheap, damp, faulty high-rises.
 His legacy is one of betrayal and insensitivity to the needs of the people of the region.

-Chris Foote-Wood’s book T Dan Smith: Downfall of a Visionary seeks to rescue Smith’s legacy from the mythology of conventional wisdom.
-For Foote-Wood Smith is “still the most charismatic political leader the North-East has ever produced”.
+Chris Foote Wood’s book T Dan Smith: Downfall of a Visionary seeks to rescue Smith’s legacy from the mythology of conventional wisdom.
+For Foote Wood, Smith is “still the most charismatic political leader the North-East has ever produced”.
 The main thrust of his argument rests on the notion that his imprisonment has obscured many of his achievements.
-Foote-Wood earnestly believes that Smith was wrongly imprisoned and a scapegoat for a nasty web of parliamentary elites.
-His fall overshadowed the fates of three MPs, including Conservative Home Secretary Reginald Maudling, who were granted immunity from greater charges of corruption.
+Foote Wood earnestly believes that Smith was wrongly imprisoned and a scapegoat for a nasty web of parliamentary elites.
+His fall overshadowed the fate of three MPs, including Conservative Home Secretary Reginald Maudling, who were granted immunity from greater charges of corruption.